Pipeline work in question after court vacates key permit

 Advertisement

-A spokeswoman for the commission declined to give an immediate comment on the issue.
+The commission is reviewing the order and will determine "what steps, if any," are appropriate, spokeswoman Tamara Young-Allen said.

 Spokespeople for other affected agencies didn't respond to inquiries from The Associated Press.

 An incidental take statement from the Fish and Wildlife Service usually authorizes a project to harm or kill no more than a limited number of threatened or endangered species.
 The environmental groups argued, and the court agreed, that the agency failed to set clear limits on the Atlantic Coast Pipeline's impact.